Please ensure Javascript is enabled for purposes of website accessibility

 Listen to this article

-Alex Murdaugh now faces a $14.8 million after a false insurance claim was submitted in the death of his housekeeper, and the was misappropriated.
+Alex now faces a $14.8 million after a false was submitted in the death of his housekeeper, and the was misappropriated.

 A Jan.
-2 order from federal District Judge was issued just before the connected began in Charleston involving , Murdaugh’s insurer, The Post and Courier newspaper of Charleston reported.
+2 order from federal District Judge Richard Gergel was issued just before the connected civil trial began in involving Nautilus, Murdaugh’s insurer, The Post and Courier newspaper of Charleston reported.

-Nautilus sued Murdaugh and others in April 2022, alleging it paid on the claim in the February 2018 death of , the Murdaugh family’s longtime housekeeper, at their hunting lodge in .
-Satterfield died after a fall.
+Nautilus sued Murdaugh and others in April 2022, alleging it paid on false pretenses the claim in the February 2018 death of , the Murdaugh family’s longtime housekeeper, at their in Colleton County.
+Satterfield died after a .

-Murdaugh had told Satterfield’s sons that they should sue him for wrongful death and that they would receive more than enough to cover their mother’s medical bills.
+Murdaugh had told Satterfield’s sons that they should sue him for and that they would receive more than enough to cover their mother’s medical bills.

 The sons, however, never received any money, the newspaper reported.
 The now-disbarred lawyer stole the resulting $4.3 million settlement.